 In her week of leave, she gets 17.5% on top of her usual wage ($1,175 in total), thanks to leave loading.
 Being on $52,000 a year places her in the 32.5% marginal tax bracket.

-Now, that may not seem like much, but Lee adds that to her savings account because she’s saving for her next trip to Morocco, rather than squandering the leave loading on wine and cheese.
+Lee adds her leave loading bonus to her savings account because she’s saving for her next trip to Morocco, rather than squandering the top-up on wine and cheese.

 This graph is indicative only, and doesn’t take into account your own financial circumstances.
 Check with your employer and your award to find out what you can expect when you take leave.

 Do you get leave loading as a payout when you leave your job?